afcarl/what-science-one-did-to-my-brain/slides.md

 # Story 2: Science as Measurement

 - T1 Bamfield: "How long does it take a starfish to flip?"
-- T2 project: "Do traditional chinese herbs have antibacterial properties?"
+- T2 project: "Do traditional Chinese herbs have antibacterial properties?"

 # Story 2: Science as Measurement